alaahlb/alaahlb/README.md

 ## ⚡ Fun Fact

 I enjoy building systems that automate boring work and turn ideas into real, usable products.
+Obsessed with creating software that is controller from one place and is well organized and saves time.